danhamilt1/efergy/README.md

 * Need something to plot the data
     * gnuplot
     * highcharts
-* Make the program directly interface to rtl_fm
+* Make the program directly interface to rtl_fm.
+* Add in accumulating power logging.
+Currently running at around 98.5 receive of all Tx'd packets so error would be less than 1%.
+Get better than 99.5% if i include stats for only 1 or 2 missed packets.

 ### Links ###
 The following were useful when creating this program.